William G. Farrow: Doolittle Raid

 In February 1942, following the squadron's transfer to Columbia Army Air Base in January, Farrow volunteered to participate in the Doolittle Raid, an attempt to retaliate against the Japanese as a result of their attack on Pearl Harbor.
 At the time, however, the mission was secret and its target unknown to the volunteers.
 On April 1, 1942, after training in various places around the United States, the crews and their respective aircraft departed from San Francisco aboard the USS Hornet (CV-8).
 The mission took place on April 18.
 The B-25 which Farrow piloted, named Bat out of Hell, was the sixteenth and final aircraft to depart from the Hornet.
-Number 16, under his command, had targeted Osaka in the plan but invaded Nagoya and bombed the city.
-After the aircraft's targets in Nagoya, which included an oil tank and aircraft factory, had been bombed, Farrow intended to land in Chuchow.
+After the aircraft's targets in Nagoya, which included an oil tank and aircraft factory, had been bombed, Farrow intended to land in Quzhou.
 However, the Japanese had deactivated the beacon that Farrow was using for direction.

 Capture and death

-The Imperial Japanese Forces was desperately searching for the whereabouts of Number 16.
+The Imperial Japanese Forces were desperately searching for the whereabouts of the raid's 16th aircraft.
 Sixteen hours after departure from the Hornet, the aircraft's fuel exhausted, Farrow and his crew bailed out near Japanese-controlled Nanchang, China.
 The Japanese captured Farrow and all members of his crew, and subjected them to imprisonment, interrogation, and torture.
-The men were subsequently tried and sentenced to death.
+He was sentenced to death for machine-gunning civilians.
 Most of the crew members' sentences were commuted to life imprisonment by the Emperor of Japan, but the sentences of three men, including Farrow, stood.
 The night before their execution, the men were permitted to write final letters.
 The International Red Cross was to mail the letters after receiving them from the Japanese.
 The Japanese, however, did not pass on the letters, and they were never mailed.
 Farrow wrote letters to his mother and to a friend, Lt.
 Ivan Ferguson.
 In the letter addressed to his mother, Farrow wrote:

 At dawn on October 15, the men were taken to a public cemetery near Shanghai, where they were shot by a Japanese firing squad.
 Following the bodies' cremation, the ashes were taken to a mortuary.
 After the war ended, the men's ashes were recovered and their letters found in a secret file of the War Ministry Building in Tokyo.
 In 1946, Farrow was interred with honors at the Arlington National Cemetery, Section 12, Grave 157.

 Honors

 Farrow was posthumously given multiple awards.
 These included the Order of the Sacred Tripod (寶鼎勳章) of the Republic of China, the Distinguished Flying Cross, and the Purple Heart.
 He was also awarded the Prisoner of War Medal, which, by authorization of Congress in 1985, was given to all members of the United States Armed Forces who had been a prisoner of war after April 5, 1917.

 He is the namesake of the Arnold Air Society’s William Glover Farrow Squadron hosted by AFROTC Detachment 775 at USC.
+In 2013, he was posthumously inducted into the South Carolina Hall of Fame.